OpenNebula/docs/source/operation/users_groups_management/manage_users.rst

 Change credentials for oneadmin or serveradmin
 ================================================================================

-For changing the credentials of oneadmin you have to do the following:
+In order to change the credentials of oneadmin you have to do the following:

 .. note::

     .. prompt:: bash # auto

-        #oneuser passwd 0 <PASSWORD>
+        # oneuser passwd 0 <PASSWORD>
-        #echo 'oneadmin:PASSWORD' > /var/lib/one/.one/one_auth
+        # echo 'oneadmin:PASSWORD' > /var/lib/one/.one/one_auth

     After changing the password, please restart OpenNebula (make sure the mm_sched process is also restarted)

-For changing the credentials of serveradmin you have to do the :ref:`following <serveradmin_credentials>`.
+In order to change the credentials of serveradmin you have to do the :ref:`follow these steps <serveradmin_credentials>`.